 How to win Pokémon cards

-There are three ways to win a game of Pokémon cards.
+There are three ways to win a game in the Pokémon TCG.
 The first involves the Prize cards you placed to one side during setup.

-Each time you knock out an opposing player’s Pokémon, you draw one of your six Prize cards.
+- Each time you knock out an opposing player's Pokémon, you draw one of your six Prize cards.
+Some Pokémon are so powerful - like Pokémon ex, or Pokémon VSTAR, that they grant additional Prize Cards when they're knocked out.
 The first player to take all of their Prize cards wins.

 How to play Pokémon cards online